Featured Artists in 2019 Exchange:

 In 2013, Mehata had a first solo exhibition as a visual artist, Mehata Hiroshi- Noum Zeccyou at Gallery TEXU in Spain.
 He has also shown in Portugal, Italy, Indonesia, Tunisia, Australia, and Japan with a solo exhibition “Mehata Hiroshi Meets Abantal Restaurante” in Seville, Spain, in 2014 as part of 2013-2014 Japan-Spain 400th Anniversary.

 Kioto is also a performing artist specializing in Japanese traditional music, playing taiko, tsuzumi, and shamisen.
-She has been performing on stage since the age of 7, and is carrying on the lineage as part of a traditional Japanese performing arts family.
+She is a descendant of the Toyoakimoto performing arts family with roots dating back to the Edo period.
+She has been performing on stage since the age of 7 and is carrying on the lineage as part of a traditional Japanese performing arts family.
 Kioto leads Asian Improv aRts Midwest's (AIRMW) Tsukasa Taiko Gintenkai Performance Unit with Kiyomi Negi and is Curatorial Manager for AIRMW's Incubation Program and for the Chicago Obihiro Exhibition.

 Kiyomi is a second generation Japanese American illustrator and multidisciplinary designer specializing in visual storytelling, branding, and personalized caricatures known as 似顔絵 nigaoe.
 She often draws inspiration from her heritage in her work, featuring pop, comical drawings reminiscent of mangas she grew up reading or incorporating bold, modern graphics unique to Japanese design.
 As a bilingual and bicultural Chicago native, Kiyomi enjoys blending inherently (Mid)Western aesthetics with Eastern sensibility to explore the differences found between American and Japanese design trends.